Cellxi/OS_Concepts_Practice/README.md

 tcommand : Pass the timespec struct through shared memory.

 Collatz : Gets an integer between 1 ~ 2^63 from shell and tries to verify that it fits the conjecture.
 The child process handles the calculating and the parent process outputs.
 They communicate by both pipes and share memory.

+#### UNIX SHELL

+This project follows the guide from Project 1 in 3.15 Programming Projects.
+It implements an interface to receive commands from users and execute them in child processes.
+It also supports I/O redirection from/to files and pipes as a form of IPC between a pair of commands.